 Figure 7 shows the geographical location of the APs on our campus.
 Many of the Cisco APs on our campus have recently been replaced by Aruba APs.
-Because we focus only on Cisco APs, Aruba APs are not included in the map.
-Out of 469 Cisco APs, we do not know the locations of ten APs.
-Thus, only 459 APs are marked on the map.
-Because we did not classify the APs who never had more than 50 users per hour, only 216 APs are classified.
-Note that APs within a small geographical location, even within the same building, often had different patterns of behavior.
-Thus, characterizing APs based on their geographical locations or type of building may be erroneous.
+Because we focus only on Cisco APs, many APs on the map did not appear in our traces and therefore were not classified.
+Also, APs who never had more than 50 users per hour are not classified.

-Fig. 6.
-Clustered access points
+Fig. 7.
+Map of access points on campus